This post may contain affiliate links, view our disclosure policy.

-One of the best things about camping is spending quality time with family and friends away from electronics and high-tech distractions.
+The best part about camping is spending quality time with the whole family (away from electronics and high-tech distractions) and creating family memories.

 “Getting away from it all” is one of the reasons that many families choose to camp in the first place.

-Maximize your screen-free fun by checking out the list of our favorite portable yard games, as well as bring along the following:
+Maximize your screen-free fun by checking out the list of our favorite portable yard games, as well as consider bringing along the following:

 Items to remember